Dylan Lucas: 2024

 Lucas played 21 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 They were eliminated in the first week of the finals by North Queensland.

 Lucas capped the year off by being selected in the Australian PMs XIII with boom teammate Fletcher Sharpe, Lucas would go on to impress as he also scored a stunning solo try in a 42-20 win against the PNG PMs XIII.

 2025

 In round 12 of the 2025 NRL season, Lucas scored a hat-trick in Newcastle's 25-6 victory over a depleted Penrith side.

 Lucas made 13 appearances for Newcastle in the 2025 NRL season as the club finished with the wooden spoon.

+2026

+On 4 June, Newcastle announced that Lucas had re-signed with the club until the end of 2030.

+Lucas made his New South Wales State of Origin début on 17 June 2026 in the Game II 24-42 defeat at the MCG.
+Lucas was one of the New South Wales players who was not retained for game three.

+On 24 July, Lucas suffered a dislocated ankle in a tackle during round 21 of the NRL season.
+Lucas was ruled out for the rest of the season.